DouSam/DouSam/README.md

 <p align = "justify">
 I am a Systems Analysis and Development student, passionate about knowledge, I started programming in a Minecraft mod and since then I have been gaining knowledge in several languages.
 I want to use this knowledge to help people and develop systems in the health area at no cost.
-I use nodejs and mongodb since 2018, I have more than 14 projects using them, all for small businesses in my city.
+I have used node js and MongoDB since 2018, I have more than 14 projects using them, all for small businesses in my city.
-Currently I work in a company using MVC architecture with .Net Core and some ReactJS.
+Currently, I work for a company that uses MVC architecture with .Net Core and some ReactJS.
 </p>

 <h2 align="center">Technologies I use <img src="https://github.com/DouSam/DouSam/blob/main/giphy.gif" width="90"></h2>